redhataccess/engage-game/README.md

 # Engage

-A Customer Portal game for Red Hat Summit 2017 in Boston.
+A Customer Portal game for Red Hat Summit 2017 in Boston, and 2018 in San Francisco.

 ## Basic setup